Why is DNA replication described as semiconservative? | Study Prep in Pearson+

 C

-Each daughter DNA molecule contains two original (parental) strands that remain paired after replication.
+Each daughter DNA molecule contains two newly synthesized strands and no parental DNA.

 D